bailey27/cppcryptfs/INSTALL.md

 You will need the following software, all available for free, to build cppcryptfs:

-Microsoft Visual Studio, perl, nasm, and git. git is optional.
+Microsoft Visual Studio 2017, perl, nasm, and git. git is optional.

 The free Microsoft Visual Studio 2017 Community Edition is recommended